 By the time advanced periodontitis sets in, the gums are severely infected and prone to oozing.
 The gingival pockets around the teeth are deeper than 7 millimeters, which is over a quarter of an inch.
 Patients with advanced periodontitis can struggle with severe pain while chewing, offensive bad breath, and a very foul taste in the mouth due to the infection.
 Because the gums have regressed so significantly, patients can lose teeth at this stage, and their existing teeth can shift to fill the voids.
 Advanced periodontitis isn’t just a dental issue.
 It has also been tied to other serious health concerns, including heart disease, diabetes, and even some forms of cancer.

 Urgent care is needed to halt the progress of periodontal disease and return the patient to normal health.
 Dr. Silberg will start by cleaning the teeth and performing LANAP inside the gingival pockets to reduce bacterial levels and inflammation.
 Some patients are prescribed an antibiotic to help to control the infection throughout the stages of periodontal treatment.
 LANAP is beneficial because it encourages the regrowth of bone tissue, ligaments, and gum tissue, helping the area to heal.
 To repair existing damage, Dr. Silberg might also recommend a ridge augmentation, bone grafts, or dental implants.

 Whether you are dealing with early gingivitis or the last stages of periodontal disease, Dr. Silberg can help.
-Make an appointment to start your treatment today.
+Contact us to start your treatment today.